What Is a Temporary Restraining Order and How Do You Get One?

 Courts generally expedite emergency orders (outside the regular docket schedule, which can take months).
 The petitioner must reasonably prove that they are in immediate danger of irreparable harm.
 An initial order is temporary, about 10-14 days, depending on the jurisdiction.
 A hearing determines whether the order should be extended or made permanent.
 The hearing allows both sides to be heard, and the judge or magistrate determines the need for an extension.

-How To Get a TRO?
+How Do You Get a Restraining Order?

 In order to get a TRO, follow this process: